August 25, 1929 – September 6, 2019

 Sister Thaddeus pursuits in learning included a BA from Aquinas College and a Masters in Latin/Classical Studies from the University of Michigan.
 She would teach children and youth in Catholic schools in Saginaw, Grand Rapids, Gaylord, Bay City, Chesaning, and Mount Pleasant.

 First as an elementary teacher, then as a high school teacher of Latin, English, and homemaking, and later as an administrator of schools, Sr. Thaddeus’ found delight in engaging the minds of young Americans.
 Here, Sr. Thaddeus works with a student on Latin drills at Sacred Heart, Mt.
 Pleasant, Michigan in 1994.

-Sr. Thaddeus has been an gifted seamstress most of her life.
-Her attention to detail and joy for the craft has most recently been shared with children at D.A.
+Sr. Thaddeus had been a gifted seamstress most of her life.
+Her attention to detail and joy for the craft was most recently been shared with children at D.A.
 Blodgett-St. John.
-She has been making dolls that are gifted to children to calm them during times of transition.
+She helped make dolls that are gifted to children to calm them during times of transition.